Cray-HPE/docs-csm/install/common-pre-install/pre-installation-cpi.md

    ```

    If any tests fail, they need to be investigated.
-   After actions have been taken to rectify the tests (for example, editing configuration or CSI inputs), then restart from the beginning of the [Initialize the LiveCD](#36-initialize-the-livecd) procedure.
+   After actions have been taken to rectify the tests (for example, editing configuration or CSI inputs), then restart from the beginning of the [Initialize the LiveCD](#26-initialize-the-livecd) procedure.

 1. Save the `prep` directory for re-use.

    This needs to be copied off the system and either stored in a secure location or in a secured Git repository.
    There are secrets in this directory that should not be accidentally exposed.

-## TBD
+## 3. Initialize Nexus

 1. Grant necessary privileges by running the following command: